-Today we are in a paramount struggle to sustain America as the world’s “Shining City Upon a Hill.”
-Everyone acknowledges that something is wrong.
-We secretly, and some of us openly, wonder if we can escape our current malaise character, freedom, and opportunities intact.
+Today, we are in a paramount struggle to sustain America as the world’s “Shining City Upon a Hill.”
+Nearly everyone acknowledges that something is wrong.
+We all secretly–and some of us, openly–wonder if we can escape our current malaise with character, freedom, and opportunities intact.
 We are debating the nature of liberty, its ultimate source, and whether the source of America’s freedoms matter.

-Liberty has its necessities and without these mandatory components, it dies.
-Among the primary prerequisites to liberty are the nation’s collective and personal values, delivered and sustained by faith.
-Our five-decade game (1960-2018) with relativism is now eroding and usurping our liberty.
+Liberty has its necessities, and without certain prerequisites, it dies.
+Among these primary prerequisites are the nation’s collective and personal values, delivered and sustained by faith.
+Our five-decade dance (1960-2018) with moral relativism has been steadily eroding and usurping our liberty.

-The founding of the nation was motivated by a quest for liberty predicated on the endowment of unalienable rights.
-The endowment was declared to be from the Creator.
-That is to say, behind liberty is faith and a belief in certain absolutes.
-The founders believed the Creator alone grants the gifts of life, liberty, and the pursuit of happiness.
+The founding of the nation was motivated by a quest for liberty, a specific liberty predicated on the endowment of unalienable rights, granted to us by our Creator.
+That is to say, behind the political notion of liberty is a faith in certain absolutes.
+Our Founders believed the Creator alone grants the gifts of life, liberty, and the pursuit of happiness.

 Responses vary.
 We can assert that our limitations are due to corrupt politicians, nationalized education, and a host of other possibilities.
 But causes are often confused with symptoms.
 Out of convenience, we like to howl about symptoms, and we deflect attempts to identify the root of our problems.